 For other policies, you can create an exemption directly in the policy itself, by following the instructions in Azure Policy exemption structure.

 What Microsoft Defender plans or licenses do I need to use the regulatory compliance dashboard?

 If you've got any of the Microsoft Defender plan enabled on any of your Azure resources, you can access Defender for Cloud's regulatory compliance dashboard and all of its data.

 How do I know which benchmark or standard to use?

 Azure Security Benchmark (ASB) is the canonical set of security recommendations and best practices defined by Microsoft, aligned with common compliance control frameworks including CIS Microsoft Azure Foundations Benchmark and NIST SP 800-53.
 ASB is a comprehensive benchmark, and is designed to recommend the most up-to-date security capabilities of a wide range of Azure services.
 We recommend ASB to customers who want to maximize their security posture and align their compliance status with industry standards.

 The CIS Benchmark is authored by an independent entity – Center for Internet Security (CIS) – and contains recommendations on a subset of core Azure services.
 We work with CIS to try to ensure that their recommendations are up to date with the latest enhancements in Azure, but they do sometimes fall behind and become outdated.
 Nonetheless, some customers like to use this objective, third-party assessment from CIS as their initial and primary security baseline.

 Since we’ve released the Azure Security Benchmark, many customers have chosen to migrate to it as a replacement for CIS benchmarks.

-In this tutorial, you learned about using Security Center’s regulatory compliance dashboard to:
+In this tutorial, you learned about using Defender for Cloud’s regulatory compliance dashboard to: